sst/guide/_chapters/handle-routes-with-react-router.md

 Create React App sets a lot of things up by default but it does not come with a built-in way to handle routes.
 And since we are building a single page app, we are going to use [React Router](https://reacttraining.com/react-router/) to handle them for us.

+React Router allows us to specify a route like: `https://my-notes-app.com/login` and specify a React Component to be loaded when a user goes to that page.

 Let's start by installing React Router.
-We are going to be using the React Router v4, the newest version of React Router.
-React Router v4 can be used on the web and in native.
-So let's install the one for the web.

 ### Installing React Router